We have updated our Multi-Sensory Catalogue, and you will be pleased to know it is now available. The catalogue is...Read article

 - Facilitates a therapeutic alliance

-- Increase the ability to engage in meaningful life roles
+- Increases the ability to engage in meaningful life roles

-- Increase the ability to engage in social activities
+- Increases the ability to engage in social activities

 - Proactively to prevent a crisis situation